thanpolas/sidekick/README.md

 -   `arrayPromsises` **{Array\<Promise>}** An array of promises.
 -   **Returns {Promise\<Array\<\*>>}** A Promise with an array of the outcome.

+Will run "allSettled()" on the given promises and return all fulfilled results in a flattened array.

 ## Collections

 ### indexArrayToObjectAr(arrayItems, indexCol)

-Will index an array of objects into an object using the designated property of the objects as the index pivot.
-The created objects will be arrays of items to contain all records matching that index.

 -   `arrayItems` **{Array\\<Object\>}** The array with objects to index.
 -   `indexCol` **{string}** The column to index by.
 -   **Returns {Object\<Array\<Object\<Array\>\>\>}** Indexed array as an object of Arrays.

+Will index an array of objects into an object using the designated property of the objects as the index pivot.
+The created objects will be arrays of items to contain all records matching that index.

 #### Example